 √2 = a/b where a, b are whole numbers, b not zero.

 We additionally assume that this a/b is simplified to lowest terms, since that can obviously be done with any fraction.
-Notice that in order for a/b to be in its simplest terms, both a andb must be not be even.
+Notice that in order for a/b to be in its simplest terms, not both of a and b can be even.
 One or both must be odd.
-Otherwise, you could simplify.
+Otherwise, we could simplify a/b further.

 From this we know that a itself is also an even number.
 Why?
 Because it can't be odd; if a itself was odd, then a · a would be odd too.
 Odd number times odd number is always odd.
 Check it if you don't believe me!

 Okay, if a itself is an even number, then a is 2 times some other whole number.
 In symbols, a = 2k where k is this other number.
 We don't need to know exactly what k is; it won't matter.
 Soon comes the contradiction.

 If we substitute a = 2k into the original equation 2 = a2/b2, this is what we get: